 Antibiotics: Genetics and Antibiotic Reactions

 Antibiotic allergies and adverse reactions are common, and certain gene variants significantly raise the risk of hypersensitivity reactions to specific antibiotic classes, ranging from rash and drug fever to severe reactions.
-This article covers the key genetic variants, the antibiotic classes they affect, and what the research shows about susceptibility.
+This article covers the genetic variants, the antibiotic classes they affect, and what the research shows about susceptibility.

 Tamiflu: Genetic Reasons It May Not Work for You